Sujata Temple – Here, Sujata, The Maiden offered Milk-Rice to Lord Buddha

 That means one should not give too much pain to himself or enjoy too much relaxation.
 One should always follow the middle path.

 This song was understood by Gautam Siddhartha.
 He accepted a short break in meditation that was making his body weak and accepted milk rice.
 Gautam Siddhartha’s five followers who were with him from Rajgrih (also known as Rajgir) were watching this.
 They immediately left Gautam Siddhartha while thinking of him as a hypocrite.
-Gautam Siddhartha tried to stop them but they were adamant to leave.
+Gautam Siddhartha tried to stop them but they were adamant about leaving.
 This made Gautam Siddhartha say: Will alone continue the journey in search of knowledge and will follow the middle path.
 To test whether his search will end with positive results or not he throws the utensil given by Savitri into the Niranjana river to watch whether it flows opposite direction of the river flow or not.
 And it did.
-That means the search will end with positive results, and he continues his journey till he was enlightened under the Peepul tree at Bodhgaya.
+That means the search will end with positive results, and he continues his journey till he is enlightened under the Peepul tree at Bodhgaya.

 Thank you very much, Upendra, for narrating history.
 Upon the query why two names of the village?